ygda-org/programming-guide/sections/extensions/scene-management/final.md

 ## Godot's UI Framework

 If your coming from something like CSS in web development, Godot's way of doing things might seem a little unintuitive.
-It also is built with nodes and has hierarchical elements.
+It also is built with nodes and has hierarchical elements, just like regular old scenes are.
 Godot provides you with many nodes which implement UI functionality like:
 - Buttons
 - Labels (text)
 - TextEdits & LineEdits (text boxes)